jhorwit2/readme_stuff/deploying_blog_post.md

 Step 3.
 Profit

 Over the past year, the engineers on our Publisher team have been constantly iterating our release plan so that we can deploy quickly and safely.
-One of the biggest and most fun problems we face is our scale.
-Deploying code that is used by over 15 million websites means we have to be extra careful so we don't break all our customers' websites.
+One of the biggest and most fun problem we have is our scale.
+Deploying code that is used by over 15 million websites means we have to be extra careful.
 We have learned a lot along the way and I was hoping to share some of our lessons learned and processes we currently implement to ensure quality.

 ## The Problems and Solutions